Skip to content

 After a long, hard day at work, at the gym, in the garden or wherever else you spent your time getting sweaty, dirty or sore, taking a nice soak in the bath can be the best way to relax and get clean, and one of the last things you want to deal with is a leaky faucet.
 Whether you notice the dripping as you enter the bathroom or when the incessant dipping just won’t stop after your tub is filled with hot water, it’s an issue you need to address in the near future.

-This issue is usually caused by a worn out O-ring around the valve stem – before you roll up your sleeves to get to work, make sure you shut off the water to your bath.
+If the issue is simply a worn out O-ring around the valve stem, you may be able to fix it yourself.
+Before you roll up your sleeves to get to work, make sure you shut off the water to your bath.
 Once that’s been handled, it’s time to start working.

 Supplies You’ll Need: